 To the film's credit, Beyond Re-animator was a respectable return to form and even garnered some positive attention from screenings on the film festival circuit.

-On this day in 2003, the Horror/SciFi film Dreamcatcher enjoyed its big screen debut.
-Directed by Lawrence Kasdan, the feature starred Morgan Freeman, Thomas Jane, and Jason Lee; and here's the plot summary as provided by IMDB.com:
+On this day in 2003 (in Canada and the U.S.), the Horror/SciFi film Dreamcatcher enjoyed its big screen debut.
+Directed by Lawrence Kasdan and based on a story by Stephen King, the feature starred Morgan Freeman, Thomas Jane, Jason Lee, and others.
+Here's the plot summary as provided by IMDB.com:

 "Friends on a camping trip discover that the town they're vacationing in is being plagued in an unusual fashion by parasitic aliens from outer space."